Non-epileptic seizures and functional (dissociative) seizures

 - Medical examinations and blood tests can be used to check your overall health and see if your seizures have a physical cause such as diabetes.

-If the tests show no neurological or physical cause for your seizures, and your specialist thinks it might be dissociative seizures, you may be referred to a psychiatrist or a psychologist for diagnosis.
+If the tests show no neurological or physical cause for your seizures, and your specialist thinks it might be functional seizures, you may be referred to a psychiatrist or a psychologist for diagnosis.

 Treatment may depend on the cause of your seizures, and your medical history.
 Your specialist may talk to you about what treatment options might be helpful.

-Seizures that are not epileptic will not be controlled by anti-epileptic drugs (AEDs).
+Seizures that are not epileptic will not be controlled by anti-seizure medication (ASM).

-If you already take AEDs, for example if you were previously diagnosed with epilepsy, your specialist may suggest you gradually reduce them.
-If you have dissociative seizures and epilepsy, you will usually continue to take AEDs for your epileptic seizures.
+If you already take ASM, for example if you were previously diagnosed with epilepsy, your specialist may suggest you gradually reduce them.
+If you have functional seizures and epilepsy, you will usually continue to take ASM for your epileptic seizures.

 If you also have anxiety or depression, your specialist might talk to you about whether other medication, such as anti-depressants, might be helpful.